Chase Plastics supports three groups with first Veteran Giving Campaign

 Sixteen companies have been named a Best Place to Work in the plastics industry for 2024.

-The final rankings for top suppliers and processors will be announced at the Plastics News Executive Forum, Marzo 11-13 in Clearwater Beach, Fla.
-Company profiles will be published in PN‘s Abril 15 issue.
+The final rankings for top suppliers and processors will be announced at the Plastics News Executive Forum, March 11-13 in Clearwater Beach, Fla.
+Company profiles will be published in PN‘s April 15 issue.

 Now in its 11th year, PN‘s Best Places to Work special report identifies and highlights employers in the plastics industry that create a positive, engaged culture for its employees.